Open Classes -- Spring 2014:

 In addition to Ballet and Jazz, MCB School is now offering a range of new dance classes to its Open Adult Class schedule, including: Yoga, Ballet Basics, and Contemporary.
 See the new class schedule and class descriptions below.

-Miami City Ballet School will be closed for the holidays on the following dates:
+Miami City Ballet School will be closed on the following dates:

 Yoga: All Levels, 5:30-6:30 pm, taught by Jessica Matlin

 Contemporary: All Levels, 6:30-8:00 pm, taught by Colleen Farnum

 Ballet: Int/Adv, 6:45-8:15 pm, taught by Suzanne Limbrunner

 Ballet: Int/Adv, 10:00-11:30 am, taught by Kris Kramer/DeAnn Petruschke